 Another reason why Papyrs works great as a Google Sites alternative is its integration with many other platforms, such as Slack, Google Workspace (G Suite) and Zapier.
 Other features like subsites makes it a great choice for any organization, from small teams to companies with thousands of employees.
 Easily split up content by team, department, topic and create as many internal (sub)sites as you need, with easy-to-manage permission settings.

 Last but not least, any business critical tool, especially when it's used daily by colleagues and clients should be actively supported.
 For us, this isn't simply a tool we throw in together a bunch of other products without much thought or active support.
 We've designed Papyrs specifically for the purpose of creating dependable internal wikis, company intranets and knowledge bases.
 We offer great support and companies around the world happily use Papyrs to power their portal sites.

-Papyrs was specifically built so it could be used by non-IT people to build their own intranet site.
+Papyrs was specifically built so it can be used by non-IT people to build their own intranet site.
 It comes with a WYSIWYG (what-you-see-is-what-you-get) editor, and allows you to build pages by dragging and dropping widgets.
 There are some very important distinctions between a normal website, and an intranet site, i.e. a site where people in a company or organization can work together.
-That's why we didn't design Papyrs as a website builder, but as an intranet site builder from the start:
+That's why we didn't just design Papyrs as any website builder, but as an intranet site builder from the start: